he-guanzhong/Visualization/README.md

 4. Ego motion status (set/actual speed, ACC mode)
 5. TSR info (speed limit sign, special sign, ego display/alert status)
 ### Usage Instructions
+- Multi-mode data visualization is supported.
+Precompiled executable files **.exe** are provided in the ` /dist/ ` directory, no need to recompile from source code
+- Four default modes are included: 1.
+Speed Planning ` SpdPlan.exe `; 2.
+AGSM Centerline ` Agsm.exe `; 3.
+Radar Points ` Radar.exe `; 4.
+ME Raw Objects ` MeObj.exe `
-- Download all files from the ` /build/ ` directory (` spdplan.exe `、 ` libgcc_s_seh-1.dll ` and ` libstdc++-6.dll ` are compulsory)
+- Download all files from the ` /dist/ ` directory (` libgcc_s_seh-1.dll ` and ` libstdc++-6.dll ` are compulsory)
-- Open the executable file ` spdplan.exe `.
-In the pop-up window, select the **.csv** formatted log you want to play
+- Double-click on the executable file to open it.
+In the pop-up window, select the **.csv** log you want to play.
+For example, open ` SpdPlan.exe ` and select ` example1_SpdPlan.csv ` to play the data
-- For your convenience, a example log, ` example1_SpdPlan.csv ` , is provided for self-testing purposes
-- Optionally, to play ` example2_agsm.csv ` or ` example3_radar.csv `, it is essential to activate the corresponding macro switches (AGSM or RADAR) in CMakeLists.txt and recompile the project
+- Optionally, to adjust the display effect in each mode, it is recommended to download the entire project source code and activate the corresponding macro switches (AGSM / RADAR / MEOBJ) in CMakeLists.txt to switch the display mode, and then recompile the executable file
+- Additionally, the **.csv** logs compatible with each mode must be exported by ASAMMDF software.
+For instance, in the "Data Export" page of ASAMMDF, load ` SpdPlan_signals.lab `, so that the **.csv** exported by **.mf4** files can be normally played by ` SpdPlan.exe `
 ### Compilation Requirements
 * Platform: Windows (Linux not supported due to incompatiblity of EasyX)
 * Language: C++